-Financing a second home in retirement can protect your liquidity and keep more capital working in your investment portfolio, but it also adds a fixed monthly payment that does not flex when markets drop or income changes.
-The right choice depends on your cash reserves, how stable you want your monthly budget to be, and how the payment fits into your full retirement income plan.
-Neither paying cash nor taking a mortgage is the universally correct answer.
-The correct answer is the one that leaves your plan more resilient, not less.
+A second home mortgage in retirement can protect your liquidity and keep more capital invested, but it also adds a fixed monthly payment that does not flex when markets drop or income shifts.
+The right choice depends on your cash reserves, how stable you want your monthly budget, and how the payment fits your full retirement income plan.
+Neither paying cash nor taking a mortgage is universally correct.
+The right answer is the one that leaves your plan more resilient, not less.

 Key Takeaways